PHG N95 Particulate Respirator (50 Masks)

 Masks should be frequently checked for signs of tears, a buildup of moisture, or damage to the straps.
 The buildup of moisture, from your exhales and the environment around you, is a common issue.
 A mask that can no longer stay dry is past the point where it can be safely reused and should be disposed of properly.

 You can buy N95 masks online and through local hardware stores.
 However, not all online sellers are made equal, and your local hardware store may have trouble keeping a full stock of effective and authentic N95 masks that are made in the USA.
 Additionally, many will not want to leave their house without a mask so that they can go buy a mask.

 Making sure your N95 mask is authentic and designed to be 95% effective is key to getting the most protection for your money, and this can be difficult to find locally or through traditional online retailers.
 Our mission is to provide authentic masks that provide real and reliable protection from airborne particles to our customers.

 DMB Supply has a full stock of N95 masks made in the United States that can ship right to your door, making it easier than ever to protect your family with proper PPE.
 Our masks are designed to create a tight seal and perform at the high industry standard of 95%.
 When properly cared for, our masks can be reused multiple times to provide you and your family lasting protection.
-View our other masks here.
+View our other products and masks here.